Actipro/WPF-Controls/Documentation/topics/ribbon/getting-started.md

 ## Add Assembly References

 Once you are ready to add Ribbon to your own application, first add references to the *ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll* and *ActiproSoftware.Ribbon.@@PlatformAssemblySuffix.dll* assemblies.
 They should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they also will be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## The Visual Studio Item Templates (Ribbon Window, Ribbon Page)